junglesta/wherenodoctor/__LAB/chapters/vocabulary.md

 **Urethra** Urinary tube or canal.
 The tube that runs from the bladder to the hole a person urinates from.

-**Urinary tract** The system of organs that form and get rid of urine—such as kidneys, bladder, and urinary tube (urethra).
+**Urinary tract** The system of organs that form and get rid of urinesuch as kidneys, bladder, and urinary tube (urethra).

 **Urine** Liquid waste from the body; piss; pee.